hensela/knowledge_base/ML_Knowledge/Unsupervised_Learning.md

 Then, by Pythagoras, the value $𝑏_𝑖$ that solves the equation  $𝑐_𝑖^2=𝑎_𝑖^2+𝑏_𝑖^2$ is the distance of the projection of  $𝑥_𝑖$ onto the fitted line to the origin.
 One observes that minimizing the sum of squared errors  $\sum_i{𝑎_𝑖^2}$ corresponds to maximizing the sum $\sum_i{b_𝑖^2}$.
 The second sum is interpreted as the variance of the data along the fitted line.
-Hence the fitted line, corresponds to the direction along which the variance of the data is the largest, which is called the first principal component.
+Hence, the fitted line, corresponds to the direction along which the variance of the data is the largest, which is called the first principal component.
 4. To find the next principal component, the restriction of it having to be orthogonal to all the previous ones is added.

+# K-means clustering

+**Initialization:** Randomly assign data points to  $𝑘$ classes

+**Iterate** until convergence:
+1. Determine cluster centroid coordinates
+2. Determine distances of each data point to the centroids and reassign each data point to the closest cluster centroid